potatochip/potatochip.github.io/about/index.md

 In my spare time, I race track bikes.
 I'm aiming to win the track national championships in 2016.

+When I grow up, I would like to be [Neil deGrasse Tyson](http://twitter.com/neiltyson).

 ### Other information
 I like long walks on the beach, holding hands and python list comprehensions.